 \subsection{Components}

-Data optimization can improve computational efficiency and training effectiveness at the data level, breaking AI research bottlenecks by shifting the focus from big data to good data.
-As shown in Fig.~\ref{DO}, the process of data optimization consists of two main components, namely the measurer and the selector.
+Dataset refinement improves computational efficiency and training effectiveness from the data level and breaks AI research bottlenecks by shifting the focus from big data to good data.
+As shown in Fig.~\ref{DO}, the process of dataset refinement consists of two main components, namely the measurer and the selector.
 We define $M_{\gamma}$ and $S_{\delta}$ as the measurer and selector, respectively.